Gaia (SN57) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gaia Historical Price

-According to the latest data gathered on Gaia live price page, the current price of Gaia is 3.06USD.
-The circulating supply of Gaia(SN57) is 1.26M SN57 , giving it a market capitalization of $4.24M.
+According to the latest data gathered on Gaia live price page, the current price of Gaia is 3.28USD.
+The circulating supply of Gaia(SN57) is 1.26M SN57 , giving it a market capitalization of $4.14M.

 - 30 Days0.00%$ --$ 4.1222$ 2.4452